Harold Pope (soldier): First World War

 Following the outbreak of the First World War, Pope volunteered for the Australian Imperial Force (AIF) and was given command of the 16th Battalion.
 He took part in the Landing at Anzac Cove late in the day on 25 April 1915 and secured a gap in the defences at a feature that would soon be known as Pope's Hill.
 He continued to lead his battalion over the next months, including through the Battle for Baby 700 and Battle of Sari Bair.
 In October 1915, he briefly commanded the 4th Brigade before being evacuated sick later that month.
 By this stage of the campaign he had been mentioned in despatches and appointed a Companion of the Order of the Bath.

-On recovering his health, Pope, resumed command of the 16th Battalion.
-On 1 May 1916, he was promoted temporary brigadier general and appointed commander of the 14th Brigade, part of the 5th Division, which was training in Egypt.
+On recovering his health, Pope resumed command of the 16th Battalion.
+He was promoted temporary colonel on 1 May 1916 and appointed commander of the 14th Brigade, part of the 5th Division, which was training in Egypt.
 It was soon transferred to the Western Front and from 19 to 20 July 1916, the brigade was involved in the Attack at Fromelles during which it suffered over 2,000 casualties.
 Pope became exhausted as a result of preparing for the battle and conducting his command during the fighting.
 After having ordered his brigade to withdraw on the second day of the battle, he fell asleep and was unable to be roused by his commanding officer, Major General James M'Cay.
 Pope was sacked as brigade commander the next day, M'Cay believing that he was drunk.
 Denying this allegation, Pope sought a court martial to present witnesses and argue his case.
 The AIF commander, Lieutenant General William Birdwood did not permit the court martial.

 Having lost his temporary rank, Pope returned to Australia and was discharged from the AIF.
 Determined to restore his reputation, he agitated the Australian Government for a return to the Western Front.
 He secured an unpaid position as a continuous service officer aboard a transport ship, the Hororata, which was sailing for England.
 Once there, he continued to present his case for a return to active duty.
 Eventually Birdwood offered to make him commander of the 52nd Battalion.
 He took his new command in March 1917 and led it during the Battle of Messines in June.
 Wounded at Messines, he was sent home in early 1918, having received a further mention in despatches.
 Promoted colonel on 31 May and, still seeking a role in the war effort, he performed duties on transport ships in 1919.